Chapter 1

 Employee amplification

 Share the carousel with your team and provide a suggested comment they can personalize.
-A carousel shared by 5 employees with relevant networks can 3-5x its organic reach while adding personal credibility.
+A carousel shared by several employees with relevant networks can meaningfully extend its organic reach while adding personal credibility.

 - 2